Mohab0P/TareeqWeb/README.md

 This project is configured for GitHub Pages deployment using GitHub Actions.
 When you push to the main branch, it will automatically build and deploy to GitHub Pages.

+### Build Process

+The build process includes several steps to ensure compatibility with GitHub Pages:

+1. **Next.js Build**: Compiles the application for production
+2. **Copy Public Assets**: Copies all files from the `/public` directory to the output directory
+3. **Create .nojekyll**: Creates a `.nojekyll` file to prevent GitHub Pages from using Jekyll
+4. **Fix Image Paths**: Converts all absolute paths to relative paths in HTML files

+The last step is crucial for GitHub Pages, as it ensures all assets (images, styles, scripts) use relative paths rather than absolute paths.

 ### Important Notes:

 - All images use relative paths to work correctly on GitHub Pages